-Departments may vary employee's schedules based upon departmental necessity.
-The standard work week is 8:00 a.m. through 4:30 p.m.
-Flexible work arrangements are dependent on departmental requirements and are left to the discretion of the Department Head.
+Department heads may vary an employee's schedules based upon departmental necessity.-Flexible work arrangements are dependent on departmental requirements and are left to the discretion of the employee's supervisor or department head.

-The city reserves the right to adjust and change hours of work, days of work and schedules to fulfill its responsibility to the citizens of the City of Tontitown.
-In an emergency, previously scheduled hours of work, days of work, and work arrangements may be altered at the discretion of the Department Head.
-Changes in work schedules will be announced as far in advance as practicable but can be changed with little or no notice.
+The city reserves the right to adjust and change hours of work, days of work, and schedules to fulfill its responsibility to the citizens of the City of Tontitown.
+In an emergency, previously scheduled hours of work, days of work, and work arrangements may be altered at the discretion of the Mayor or the employee's department head.
+Changes in work schedules will be announced as far in advance as practicable, but work schedules can be changed with little or no notice.

 Whenever possible, full-time employee work schedules shall provide a rest period (break) during each four-hour work shift.
-Reasonable time off for a meal will be provided.
+Time off for a meal will be provided.